 The Institutional version of the TOEFL is a multiple choice, paper-based test.
 There are three sections; Listening Comprehension, Structure and Written Expression, and Vocabulary/Reading Comprehension.
 It is accepted at the University of Utah as an alternative to the computer-based National TOEFL which is used for International Student Admissions.

 The advantages of the Institutional TOEFL are that it is less expensive, and it is less intimidating to individuals who are not experienced with computers.
 The disadvantages are that it is offered less often than the National TOEFL, and the results are only valid at the institution where the test is taken.

 Besides being used for admissions, the Institutional TOEFL is also used by the English Language Institute to gage the progress of its students.

-The test is administered about three times annually.
-It is generally held on Saturday mornings at 8:00 am.
+The test is generally administered about six times annually on Tuesday mornings at 11:00 am.
 The exact dates change with each academic year.
 To schedule a test and pay the fee, please click on the button below and follow the prompts: